If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 Fleas are attracted to conducive weather and temperature.
 They prefer warmer climates to cool ones.

-These bugs are most vibrant in temperatures of around 65 degrees and will search for warmth in any place, even your pet’s fur, resting very close to the skin.
-However, that should not stop you from treating your dog’s or cats for fleas when it is winter.
+These bugs are most vibrant in temperatures of around 65 degrees and will search for warmth anywhere, even your pet’s fur, resting very close to the skin.

 Dark Shadows and Flea Waste

-The eggs do not stick to the fur as they quickly fall off and land on your floors, carpets, and furniture, where they creep into shadows, they love their homes really darker, and they remain there to feed on the undigested feces of bigger fleas.
+The eggs do not stick to the fur as they quickly fall off and land on your floors, carpets, and furniture, where they creep into shadows.

-Safely hidden out of sight, these bugs eventually grow into pupae and spin silky cocoons around themselves, from which they will break out as fully grown fleas.
+Safely hidden out of sight, these bugs eventually grow into pupae and spin silky cocoons around themselves, from which they will break out as fully-grown fleas.

 Pupal development of fleas takes as short as ten days; however, the adults are patient and will not emerge until they find a host — up to one year later.